Education: LLB (Bristol); BCL

-Philip is regularly instructed on the following areas of law:
+Philip Hinks is regularly instructed on the following areas of law:

-- Commercial litigation: contractual disputes; civil fraud; conflict of laws; sale of goods; security; partnership disputes; trusts; arbitration.
+- Commercial litigation: freezing injunctions; contractual disputes; civil fraud; conflict of laws; sale of goods; security; partnership disputes; trusts.

-- Banking and finance: guarantees; enforceability of security; mistaken payments; breach of mandate; consumer credit.
+- Banking & Financial services: guarantees; enforceability of security; mistaken payments; breach of mandate.